 Knock, knock.
 Here’s Magic Jeanne.
 Jeanne just heard that a southbound tow is heading towards our lock.
 WTF?
 If we leave RIGHT NOW we can beat it in, then wait between the locks for Tom Freeman to clear.
 Dana, grab the wet clothes that just entered the washer!
 Doug, get off your butt, disconnect shore power, and set the lines for quick release!
 Don’t walk, run!

 We made it through the Wheeler Lock just fine, but the Tom Freeman had first dibs on the Wilson Lock.
 So we slowed to 4 knots.
 Then we sat.
-For 2 hours.
+For two hours.
 Fortunately for Dana, the scenery was gorgeous along the lake.
 Doug was distracted by the football train wreck he was watching on the iPad.
 Obviously time poorly spent.

-The Wilson Lock from this direction drops nearly 100 feet.
+The Wilson Lock from this direction drops nearly a hundred feet.
 The time lapse effort was weak coming up, and going down wasn’t worth the effort.
 Peterborough and Kirkfield were the only locks worth videotaping going down.
 Wilson was pretty massive, however, despite our general crankiness about how long it took to get in it.

 We pulled in to Florence at 5:30.
 That’s a helluva day just to go 18 or so miles.
-Kind of like that time we we spent 5 hours going from Trent Port to Frankfort when we could have walked it in half that time.
+Kind of like that time we we spent five hours going from Trent Port to Frankfort when we could have walked it in half that time.
 But the boys were troopers.
 Not a hint of an accident.

 Because it was late when we arrived we passed on the chance to see Helen Keller’s house a second time and instead had a great time chatting with Katrina, who found us through Dana’s stepmother Grandma Linda.
 Florence Harbor welcomed us back with fireworks off our bow.
 We weenied out and watched from our heated pilothouse.
 It’s dang cold here.